Best Webcam For Your PC, Mac, or Chromebook Android Central 2021

 - Not actually a webcam!

-There are a lot of webcams out there for you to choose from, many of which come from the likes of Logitech.
+There are a lot of webcams out there from which to choose, but the best webcam will meet your needs perfectly.
 Whether you need to jump on for some Zoom conference calls or want to try and jumpstart your own Twitch channel, having a solid video camera is rather important.
 However, your budget and what you want to use it for makes choosing difficult, since some cams might have features you don't need or need features you do.
 Do you need high-resolution recordings or something that can get the job done in a pinch?

 With the Logitech Brio 4K, you'll get just about every feature that you can imagine from this webcam.
 There's compatibility with macOS, Windows, and ChromeOS, along with plenty of adjustable features including the ability to change the Field of View.
 And Windows users get the added benefit of being able to use Windows Hello with the Brio for even faster log-ins.

 Credits — The team that worked on this guide